 It is also important to attend your hearing with counsel so that any child support, spousal support and/or timesharing awards can be entered as fairly as possible.
 Remember, the orders in the injunction are temporary and subject to modification by the Court or by the parties via their underlying divorce or paternity action.
 If you attended a domestic violence hearing and were unsatisfied with the result, we may be able to help you modify it.
 It is extremely important that you consult with us as quickly as possible so that we can help.

-he Orlando Family Firm, located conveniently in downtown Orlando is a full-service family law firm dedicated to providing compassionate and aggressive representation for our clients.
+The Orlando Family Firm, located conveniently in downtown Orlando is a full-service family law firm dedicated to providing compassionate and aggressive representation for our clients.
 As Orlando Divorce lawyers we are focused on representing you and getting your legal matters resolved as quickly and proactively as possible.
 Our firm typically handles family law cases throughout Central Florida in Orange County, Osceola County and Seminole County.
 We have significant trial experience in handling divorce, paternity, and modification cases.
 We believe that communication with our clients is of utmost importance so that our clients know exactly what is going on in their case and to help take the mystery out of the legal process.
 Going through a divorce or other family law proceeding is a trying time for our clients and we provide the peace of mind to help our clients resolve and move past their family legal issues.
-The Orlando Family Firm can help with your divorce - Contact Us Today for a Free Consultation.